 Seeing how KPOP groups like BTS, BLACKPINK, SEVENTEEN, and TWICE are easily dominating their global audience every time they release music, you’ll realize that KPOP has become mainstream.
 It is not just a subculture anymore.
 And what drives it is the unique KPOP fandom culture that started way back in 1992.

 Without much knowledge of the subject, you’ll think that KPOP started in 2009.
-This was when a few idol groups were finally recognized in its neighboring countries like Japan and China.
+This was when a few idol groups were finally recognized in their neighboring countries like Japan and China.
 But KPOP was actually born in 1992 when a boy group called “Seo Taiji and Boys” introduced a new music genre and vibe to South Korea.
 Fans acknowledge that this period is the first generation or era of KPOP.

 As Seo Taiji and Boys successfully captured their local audiences’ hearts, more idol hopefuls followed in their footsteps.
 This is when idol groups like H.O.T., Sech Kies, S.E.S., and Fin.K.L. were born.
 With this, fans created their own fandom culture.
 Even with a few resources, fans could connect through “fandom managers” and support their idols by buying physical albums and merchandise.

 Following that period was what is called the “Golden Era of KPOP.”
 It started during 2008, according to fans, where groups like BigBang, TVXQ, Super Junior, Girls Generation, Wonder Girls, and 2NE1 were born.
 There are also soloists like Rain, Se7en, and BoA who are successful during this time.
 Social media platforms like Facebook, Youtube, and Twitter began to control KPOP fans’ communication all over the world.
 With a more robust and bigger fandom, KPOP idols were finally able to perform outside their country.

 And right now, we are currently experiencing a higher level of Korean pop culture domination worldwide.
 Idol groups leading this third era of KPOP include BTS, BLACKPINK, SuperM, TWICE, GOT7, Seventeen, and Red Velvet.
 Global social platforms are not just a way of communication for KPOP fans, but they are now controlling and establishing the idol groups’ position in the music and business industry today.
 Fans show efforts and support in digital music buying, video streaming, and more.